bwc126/personal-site/README.md

-# Project-1-Portfolio
+~~# Project-1-Portfolio

 Portfolio project (Project 1) for the Udacity Front-End Developer Nanodegree.

-Project is an exercise in learning basic HTML and CSS, while making something worth showing to other learners and those interested in seeing a progression of past work.
+Project is an exercise in learning basic HTML and CSS, while making something worth showing to other learners and those interested in seeing a progression of past work.~~

-This version made by Brian W Coe
+This version made by **Brian W Coe**

-## Making it my own
+## Making it my own **Personal Site**

 A few months after the Udacity FEND project was successfully submitted, this site became the nucleus of my personal website.
 I gave it a slick, dark neon aesthetic while otherwise maintaining the minimalistic feel of the original, making a few other changes as well.